-1956 – Birth of an Olympic Games Host City for Rowing and Canoe/kayaking
+1956 – Birth of an Olympic Games host city for rowing, canoeing and kayaking

-The Olympic Rings monument was erected at the finishing line of the rowing, kayaking and canoeing course at Lake Wendouree after the completion of the 1956 Olympic Games and is a celebration of Ballarat’s participation.
-The unique and distinctive Australian design of the Olympic Rings resting on a boomerang universally symbolizes how Australians have upheld the Olympic ideals and recognizes the City of Ballarat as one of Australia’s first two Olympic Games Host Cities.
+The Olympic Rings monument was erected at the finishing line of the rowing, kayaking and canoeing course at Lake Wendouree after the completion of the 1956 Olympic Games, and is a celebration of Ballarat’s participation.
+The unique and distinctive Australian design of the Olympic Rings resting on a boomerang symbolizes how Australians have upheld the Olympic ideals and recognises Ballarat as one of Australia’s first two Olympic Games Host Cities.

 2000 – Return of the Flame